vboyev-MSFT/defender-docs/unified-secops-platform/overview-defender-portal.md

 **Connected applications** | Get information about the [Microsoft Entra applications connected to Defender for Endpoint](/defender-endpoint/connected-applications).
 **API explorer** | [Use the API explorer](/defender-endpoint/api/api-explorer) to construct and run API queries, test, and sent requests for available Defender for Endpoint API endpoints.

+For more information, see [Microsoft Defender Vulnerability Management](/defender-vulnerability-management/defender-vulnerability-management) and [Microsoft Defender for Endpoint](/defender-endpoint/microsoft-defender-endpoint).

 ## Email and collaboration

-In the **Email & collaboration** section, monitor, investigate, and manage security threats and responses to email and collaboration apps.
+In the **Email & collaboration** section, monitor, investigate, and manage security threats and responses to email and collaboration apps with Microsoft Defender for Office 365.

 :::image type="content" source="media/overview-defender-portal/email-investigations.png" alt-text="Screenshot of the Email Investigations page in the Microsoft Defender portal" lightbox="media/overview-defender-portal/email-investigations.png":::